TLDR

 OpenAI positioned GPT-o1 as part of a separate line from the main GPT-n series, focused on logic and deep reasoning.
 It’s selectable within ChatGPT as an “Advanced Reasoning” option and is also being used in GitHub Copilot and Microsoft products for tasks needing higher cognitive depth.

-GPT-4.5 vs. GPT-4o: What’s the Difference?
+GPT-5 vs. the GPT-4 Family: What’s the Difference?

 How to Try GPT for Yourself